aAtilaR3/cookbook-example/README.md

 - A detailed recipe viewer with all the cooking info you need
 - A meal planner to organize your week
 - A nutrition tracker to keep an eye on what you eat
-- A random recipe generator for the adventurous chef
+- A random recipe generator to inspire you
-- A shopping list maker to prep for your next grocery run
+- A shopping list maker to help you get your groceries

 ## Technical Stuff 🛠️

 - Feel free to use either the App Router (`/app`) or Pages Router (`/pages`) - we've set up examples for both
 - Style it however you want (CSS, Tailwind, whatever works for you!)
-- TypeScript?
-Sure, if you want!
-But no pressure if you prefer JavaScript
+- Install any additional libraries you'd like to use - it's your call!

 ## Submission 🎯

 1. Create a new branch with your name (e.g. `cookbook/petar-petrovic`)
 2. Commit your changes

 That's it!
 We can't wait to see what you create!
+Good luck!